sonejilab/cellexalvrR/README.md

 ![alt text](logo_small.png)

 # cellexalvrR

-cellexalvrR is an R package to prep single-cell expression data for exploration/use in the [cellexalVR](https://cellexalvr.med.lu.se/) ([on github](https://github.com/sonejilab/cellexalvr)) environment, and also provides back-end functions that perform in-session calculations.
+cellexalvrR is an R package to prep single-cell expression data for exploration/use in our virtual realitiy data analysis platform [CellexalVR](https://cellexalvr.med.lu.se/) ([on github](https://github.com/sonejilab/cellexalvr)), and also to provide back-end functions that perform in-session calculations.

 # Install using:

 ```
 install.packages("devtools")